Ailerios/hecomp-hka-projwork/README.md

 | Subtraction           | n.a.      | 0.339111  | 0.150686        |
 | Multiplication        | 1.713175  | 0.203711  | 0.217033        |

+### Data Conclusion

+Overall tendence of the data seems to suggest, that SEAL-Python performs the best of the three libraries.
+Although Pyfhel is the easiest to use, it comes with a heavy increase in computation time per operation.
+HElayers is in the midfield.

 ## Conclusion

+Although there are some guides and examples out there, I cannot recommend Homomorphic Encryption to computer scientists without at least getting a foundation in the mathematical theories behind.
+The parameter tuning has been done by trial-and-error, but they critically determine the performance of the calculations.
+In hindsight, I am looking forward to dive into the world of Homomorphic Encryptions again, however next time, with some more theoretical education.

 [^1]: https://github.com/IBM/helayers